AMReX-Astro/Castro/docs_new/source/AMR.rst

 Tagging for Refinement
 ======================

- determines what zones should be tagged for refinement at the next regridding step by using a set of built-in routines that test on quantities such as the density and pressure and determining whether the quantities themselves or their gradients pass a user-specified
+Castro determines what zones should be tagged for refinement at the next regridding step by using a set of built-in routines that test on quantities such as the density and pressure and determining whether the quantities themselves or their gradients pass a user-specified